The problem: maintaining the body's engine

 Thirdly, it helps restore blood flow to the gut area so that the lifeblood of the nutrient distribution and waste disposal processes is fully active.

 Fourthly, it aids the repair of any damaged tissues and cells so that they can function correctly and stop causing us so much pain.

 Fifthly, it will help us tune into our digestion so that we can feel when we have eaten enough and not overeat as we so often do, snuffing out the digestive fires along the way.

 Finally, it works to ensure we stop responding so automatically to psychological stressors so that the driving force behind compromised digestive functioning is calmed to a much more manageable level.

-If your situation is already acute, and you want a speedy recovery, then by all means take some supportive complementary therapy as well, but any doctor worth their salt will confirm what you need first and foremost is a stress reduction programme.
+If your situation is already acute, and you want a speedy recovery, then, by all means, take some supportive complementary therapy as well, but any doctor worth their salt will confirm what you need first and foremost is a stress reduction programme.

 Vedic meditation is the best stress reduction and digestive wellness programme available.
-It reaches all six layers of the rebalancing process, so that you can quickly move towards being, happy, healthy and more energised.
+It reaches all six layers of the rebalancing process so that you can quickly move towards being, happy, healthy and more energised.

 You don’t necessarily need to have acute symptoms such as the above for Vedic meditation to be suitable for you.
 If you have lots of gas, funky farts or smelly stools, you are unlikely to be digesting your food properly.
-This is central to your wellbeing so it is worth taking note and possibly some corrective action.
+This is central to your wellbeing, so it is worth taking note and possibly some corrective action.

 What's the proof?

-The largest ever study carried on meditation measured the medical records of 2000 people using this technique versus a control group.
+The largest ever study carried out on meditation measured the medical records of 2000 people using this technique versus a control group.
 The meditators demonstrated a 51% reduction in the incidence of Gastro-Intestinal disorders.